bevyengine/bevy/_release-content/release-notes/delayed_commands.md

 While this was previously possible through careful use of timers, getting the details right was surprisingly tricky and naive solutions were heavy on boilerplate.

-To make this easier, you can now delay arbitrary commands to be executed later.
+Now, you can simply delay arbitrary commands to be executed later.

 ```rust
 fn delayed_spawn(mut commands: Commands) {